 How To Train A Worship Volunteer To Be A Worship Leader

-Last Sunday night was amazing.
+I found myself marveling during a recent Sunday night service.
 I was able to simply play guitar as two Worship Leaders excellently lead our church in worship.
 No, not guest worship leaders.
 These two men were once worship volunteers on our team, playing their instruments with no singing or leading responsibility.
 Now they lead worship services across our church every week.

 Guiding a person from a rotational volunteer to leading the team and the church takes time.
 It takes commitment on their part and yours.
 But it's absolutely worth it.
 Developing worship leaders is an essential part of strengthening your worship ministry.